-The waste recycling measures that are carried out by recycling companies are related to the household, industrial and construction waste.
-The measures will lead to an increase in recycling capacity.
-These measures are also eligible in combination with pre-treatment of separately collected waste and/or separate collection of waste to be recycled.
+The waste recycling measures that are carried out by recycling companies are related to the household, industrial and construction waste and will lead to an increase in recycling capacity.
+These measures are eligible in combination with pre-treatment of separately collected waste and/or separate collection of waste to be recycled.

-The eligible measures do not apply to activities financed from product fees/royalties8 and in this regard no support is allowed for recovery organizations under the Waste Management Act.
-The construction of instalations for incineration and/or other recovery of waste with energy production as well as pretreatment installations for mixed household waste will not be supported.
+The eligible measures do not apply to activities financed from product fees/royalties8 and in this regard no support is allowed for recovery organizations under the WMA.
+The construction of installations for incineration and/or other recovery of waste with energy production as well as pretreatment installations for mixed household waste will not be supported.